gamename/raspberry-pi-iot-cat-doorbell/README.md

 <br><br>

 # FAQ
 Q. How long does this take to set up?<br>
-A. Once you have all the parts, you could probably do it in an afternoon
+A. Once you have all the parts - including the new phone number - you could probably do it in an afternoon<br>
 <br><br>
 Q. Could this be used for a dog?<br>
 A. Yes.
-Change line 138 in `doorbell.py` to "Dog"
+Change "Cat" on line 138 in `doorbell.py` to "Dog" <br>
 <br><br>
 Q. Why didn't you do this using Terraform?<br>
 A. Terraform is an excellent tool, but not everyone knows how to use it.
-So, I opted for a manual approach to be accessible to a wider audience.
+So, I opted for a manual approach to be accessible to a wider audience.<br>
+<br><br>
+Q. Why did I use AWS for SMS instead of IFTTT or some other service?<br>
+A. I'm exploring AWS for lots of different services, so I wanted to try it this way instead.<br>
+<br><br>
+Q. Why not just make your cat an indoor cat and avoid this whole problem?<br>
+A. Technically, he is and indoor cat.
+His name is "Milo", by the way.
+The outside area we let Milo roam is a gated back patio which lets him _think_ he is really outside.<br>
+<br><br>
+Q. What's the monthly cost of this configuration?<br>
+A. About $11.00 (including the toll-free number from Amazon)<br>
+<br><br>
+Q. Do I really need a Raspberry Pi 4 for this?<br>
+A. Unfortunately, yes.
+Tensorflow requires it.<br>
+<br><br>
+Q. Can the Amazon toll-free number be used for other IoT applications?<br>
+A. Yes, I have [another project](https://github.com/gamename/raspberry-pi-iot-garage-sensor) which does just that.<br>
+<br><br>
+Q. What happens if you have *multiple* cats?
+Will this still work?<br>
+A. Yes.
+The Tensorflow library doesn't differentiate between different cats.
+A meow is a meow as far as its concerned.
+Ditto dogs and barks.<br>
+<br><br>
+Q. Outside where my cat will be is pretty noisy.
+Will Tensorflow be able to discern the meow under those conditions?<br>
+A. We have a loud air conditioner and Tensorflow can still pick up the meow sound.
+So its likely you can still make it work.
+YMMV!<br>
 <br><br>